kasrababaei/swift-notes/SwiftUI.md

     }
 }

-// This is just a humand-frendly model to demonstrate
+// This is just a humand-friendly model to demonstrate

         HStack
           |